Dachshund (Long)

 History

 During World War II, the breed faced challenges due to anti-German sentiment, with their name temporarily changed to "badger dog" in some countries.
 However, their charm and unique personality helped them maintain popularity.
-By the 1930s-1940s, they had climbed from 28th to 6th place in American registrations, and their popularity has remained strong worldwide, including in Australia, where they've become a favourite family companion, far removed from their fierce hunting origins.
+By the 1930s and 1940s, they had climbed from 28th to 6th place in American registrations, and their popularity has remained strong worldwide, including in Australia, where they've become a favourite family companion, far removed from their fierce hunting origins.

 Traits & Characteristics